dickravison/terraform-github-actions/README.md

 - Save plan as artifact for apply?
 - Cache terraform init?
-- Remove secrets containg keys and use OIDC provider
+- Remove secrets containing keys and use OIDC provider